Actor Gary Waldhorn, vicar of Dibley, has died aged 78 - ExBulletin

 Actor Gary Waldhorn, vicar of Dibley, has died aged 78

-Waldhorn was best known for playing advisor David Horton opposite Dawn French on the BBC sitcom.
+Actor Gary Waldhorn who is best known for playing Councilor David Horton in the Vicar of Dibley has passed away.

-Waldhorn, whose other credits include Brush strokes, the joy of love and Gallows, died on Monday (January 10).
+Vicar of Dibley Actor Gary Waldhorn, who played City Councilor David Horton in every episode of the series, has died.

+He died Monday morning at the age of 78 in his sleep.

+* Dawn French shares a tearful tribute to Dibley’s vicar while facing backlash on the Black Lives Matter storyline

-The news was confirmed by his son Josh, who said: Classically trained this was the theater where he truly flourished and he leaves a legacy of entertainment that has seen him frequent the boards of Broadway, the West End and our living rooms on TV!
+Classically trained, this is the theater where he truly flourished and he leaves a legacy of entertainment that has seen him frequent the stages of Broadway, the West End and our living rooms on TV!

-He is survived by his two grandsons, Cooper and Bayley, and his son Josh.
-He will be sadly missed by all of us.
+He is survived by his two grandsons, Cooper and Bayley, and his son, Josh.
+He will be sadly missed by all of us, the statement concludes.

-BBC Comedy and sound Vicar of Dibley co-star Dawn French paid homage to Waldhorn, with the first: Gary was an incredibly talented actor who we fondly remember from his many appearances on some of the country’s top BBC shows, and of course as that David Horton advise in The vicar of Dibley.

-Our thoughts are with his family and friends during these difficult times.
+Dawn French, who played the titular vicar, posted a photo of Waldhorn on social media with a heartbroken emoji.

+Waldhorn played the counselor in the series which ran from 1994 to 2007.
+He was last seen on the show in the Christmas 2020 specials The vicar of Dibley in confinement.

 Sources